WSU-kduncan/ceg3120-jfdear/Project1/README.md

 Setup:
-Add a user - adduser testuser
+Add a user - Command: adduser testuser, You can add a user to the AWS server by using the adduser command and then the name of the user.

-Initialize a repo - git init --bare testreop3.git
+Initialize a repo - Command: git init --bare testreop3.git, While logged in as the user you just created you can create git repository by using the command listed to create a bare repository with just the .git folder than you can clone from later.

-permission - Ensure that the private key is writable and readable using chmod
+permission - Ensure that the private key is writable and readable using chmod while logged in as the user. you can do this by doing chmod 600 key_name.pem.

 On the local system make a config file in your .ssh folder to hold the private key information that can be used later on in the git clone command shown.

-keys - Make sure that the newly created user has the AWS instance public key in there authorized key folder.
+ssh keys - Make sure that the newly created user has the AWS instance public key in there .ssh/authorized key folder.